taisys-technologies/audit-stakingpool/README.md

 # audit-stakingPool

-The purpose of this contract is to reward whitelisted users to stake assigned ERC20 tokens.
+The purpose of this contract is to reward whitelisted users staking assigned ERC20 tokens.

 The reward is decided by variables including period, periodThreshold, and level.